Cars, homes smarten up at Vegas tech extravaganza

 "We've been talking about this convergence of consumer electronics and computers and content for 20 years.
 It will actually be somewhat of a reality here, in that your phone, your tablet, your PC, your TV, your car, have a capability to all be connected," said Patrick Moorhead, principal analyst at Moor Insights & Strategy.

-Despite the absence of tech heavyweights Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O), CES still draws thousands of exhibitors, from giants like Intel Corp (INTC.O) and Samsung Electronics Co Ltd (005930.KS) to start-ups hungry for funding.
+Despite the absence of tech heavyweights Apple Inc and Microsoft Corp, CES still draws thousands of exhibitors, from giants like Intel Corp and Samsung Electronics Co Ltd to startups hungry for funding.

 Jacobs said in a recent interview on PBS that he will show how wireless technology will be pushed way beyond smartphones into homes, cars and healthcare.